When Personalization Harms: Reconsidering the Use of Group Attributes in Prediction: Empirical Study

-Our results show there is no one personalization technique that minimizes fair use violations.
-There are many phenomena (see \cref{Sec::FailureModes} for examples) that result in violations and these can co-occur.
-In Table \ref{Table::Results}, for example, the best personalization technique for \textds{cardio\_eicu} is intersectional encoding while the best personalization technique for \textds{mortality} was decoupling.
-These strategies change across model classes -- as the corresponding strategies for neural networks for \textds{cardio\_eicu} and \textds{mortality} are decoupling and using an intersectional encoding, respectively (see Appendix~\ref{Appendix::Experiments}).
-In general, even strategies that exhibit few violations can fail critically.
-For example, \LR{}+\dcp{} for \textfn{saps} leads to a 10\% increase in error for \textfn{HIV+ \& >30}.
-Overall, these results suggest that the most consistent way to avoid the harm from a fair use violation is to check.
+Our results show there is no one personalization technique that can avoid fair use violations, as demonstrated by the fact that the personalization technique that minimizes fair use violations varies across datasets, model classes, and prediction tasks.
+In \cref{Table::Results}, for example, we find that the best technique to personalize a logistic regression model for \textds{cardio\_eicu} is to use an intersectional encoding, but to train decoupled models for \textds{mortality}.
+These strategies change across model classes -- as the ideal strategies for neural networks are decoupling and intersectional encoding, respectively \textds{cardio\_eicu} and \textds{mortality} (see \cref{Appendix::Experiments}).
+Even configurations that exhibit few violations across datasets may fail critically across groups.
+For example, \LR{}+\dcp{} for \textds{saps} leads to a 10\% increase in error for \textfn{HIV+ \& >30}.
+Overall, these results suggest that the most reliable way to avoid a fair use violation is to check.